DD 92: Incremental Wallet Backup and Sync

 }

-When a backup operation is triggered, this buffer will be processed into a block and emptied.
-The resulting block will be assigned a random UUID, appended to the local linked-list, and uploaded to the backup service.
+When a backup operation is triggered, this buffer is processed into a block and subsequently emptied.
+The resulting block gets assigned a random UUID, appended to the local linked-list, and uploaded to the backup service.

 Since the operations in a given wallet may conflict with operations in the backup with matching primary keys, a state-based CRDT “merge” strategy was carefuly devised for every top-level operation type in the block, so that wallets can deterministically agree on a consistent global state.